UAE-US Security Relationship

 Protecting US-Bound Shipments and Helping Secure Global Energy Supply

-Dubai is the sixth largest port in the world for container traffic and the first Middle East entity to join the Container Security Initiative (CSI).
+Dubai is an important global port for container traffic and the first Middle East entity to join the Container Security Initiative (CSI).
 In a multinational program to protect global trade from terrorism, CSI stations US Customs officers inside Dubai's ports.
 The UAE also secures the delivery of oil and gas supplies to world energy markets.

 Preventing the Spread of Dangerous Nuclear Materials

 Dubai was the first Middle East entity to join the Department of Energy's Megaports Initiative, aimed at stopping illicit shipments of radioactive material.
 The UAE has committed to the International Convention on the Suppression of Acts of Nuclear Terrorism and is a signatory to the Arab Convention for the Suppression of Terrorism.

 The UAE and the United States share a deep concern over Iran’s aggression in the region and its impact on peace and stability.
 The UAE fully supports and enforces United Nations Security Council resolutions barring shipment of sensitive materials and technologies to Iran.

 Located just across the Gulf, the UAE and Iran have historic ties, including a significant trading relationship.
 The UAE, with the Gulf Cooperation Council, seeks a region free of weapons of mass destruction.

-The UAE has a military presence in Afghanistan, with a strictly defensive purpose, consistent with the UAE Constitution.
-The UAE Armed Forces on the ground are focused on the protection of humanitarian initiatives and ensuring safety and stability for local communities.
-Personnel are also directly involved in culturally sensitive community development activities, especially necessitating knowledge of the Arabic language or Islamic traditions, alongside representatives of key humanitarian organizations such as the Red Crescent.
+For over a decade, the UAE deployed a military presence to support the NATO-led mission in Afghanistan.
+The UAE Armed Forces on the ground were focused on the protection of humanitarian initiatives and ensuring safety and stability for local communities.
+Personnel were also directly involved in culturally sensitive community development activities, especially necessitating knowledge of the Arabic language or Islamic traditions, alongside representatives of key humanitarian organizations such as the Red Crescent.
+From 2012 to 2014, the UAE Air Force committed F-16s to fly close air-support missions to protect coalition forces on the ground in Afghanistan.
+Australia was the only other non-NATO nation whose forces were permitted to fly such missions.